christianrondeau/jira-toggl-sync/README.md

 > jira-toggl-sync

-The tool will prompt for a Toggl API key (which can be found in your profile page at the bottom), and for a JIRA instance URL, username and password.
+The tool will prompt for a Toggl API key (which can be found in your profile page at the bottom), and for a JIRA instance URL, username, password and the JIRA project keys you want.

-The tool will then exit, as nothing else was implemented yet!
+A list of issues will then be shown.
+You can accept to enter a worklog for it by pressing "y".

+Only issues from the last 14 days with a matching JIRA key will be selected.

 Copyright and license
 =====================